GitHubTuna/GradeFinder/README.md

 # GradeFinder

 Student grade calculator based on course structure and desired course grade.

-This project will get the following information from the user
+This project will get the following information from the user.

-# of assessments and the weight that each of these assessments.
+Number of assessments and the weight that each of these assessments.

 It will then acquire the current scores for the user for items already completed.